MailTape/MailTape-v1/_posts/2019-01-27-Glockenspiel.md

 track6_link: 'https://mailtapesounds.s3.amazonaws.com/342/track6.mp3'
 guestPic: guestPic342.jpg
 fbPic: fbPic342.jpg
+musiColor: musiColor342.png
+description: >-
+  This morning we are delighted to welcome Adrian Dollemore of Glockenspiel to select three Sunday morning tunes for us on MailTape.
 ---
 <p id="introduction">This morning we are delighted to welcome Adrian Dollemore of [Glockenspiel](https://babel-label.bandcamp.com/album/dupleix) to select three Sunday morning tunes for us on MailTape.
 <br><br>